 Mentorship and Supporting Material

 To help you with writing a project proposal, we provide a project proposal template specifically for this call.
 You are welcome to use it as a starting point!
-If you’ve never written a project proposal, or need a sounding board to help you scope your project, additional help is available.

 This call is being organized by Deep Learning Indaba in close collaboration with the Knowledge 4 All Foundation, AI4D, the International Research Centre for Artificial Intelligence and the UNESCO Chair in Artificial Intelligence (University College London, UK) with the generous support of the International Development Research Centre (IDRC).